5ecompendium/bestiary/_creatures/orcus-toh.md

 creature in that area must make a DC 24 Dexterity saving throw, taking 24 (7d6) acid damage on a failure, or half as much damage on a success.

+### Regional Effects

+The region containing Orcus’s lair is warped by its magic.
+If a creature within 10 miles of Orcus’ lair dies, roll a d20.
+On a 19 or 20, the creature rises as a zombie under Orcus’ control.

+If Orcus dies, this effect fade over the course of 1d10 days.

 ### Wand of Orcus

 <i>Rod, artifact (requires attunement)</i>